 A CRM will allow you to put all your customer-facing touchpoints in one place, including meetings, phone calls, email and social media.
+This way, all of your insurance sales tools are in one location.
 You will secure more deals by creating a proven, repeatable sales process, and you will ensure that you deliver the correct message to a customer on the right channel.

 2. Strengthens Customer Service

 A CRM manages your contacts and builds profiles of your customers and everyone with whom you interact, which gives you quick and easy access to important information about customer behavior.
 This information can include purchase records and past communications.